Partner with Parrot Analytics to harness the power of the attention economy.

 "According to Parrot data, interest in 'Love Life' was 9 times higher than the average for a TV show in the four days after HBO Max’s launch.
 'Legendary' was 7.5 times above average."

 "Netflix has become even more popular during this time of stay-at-home orders, according to data released this week by Parrot Analytics. "

-Get a glimpse into the future of global audience demand measurement with TV and talent audience demand data and consolidated insights on global entertainment industry trends.
+Get a glimpse into the future of global audience demand measurement for TV shows, movies and talent and learn from consolidated insights and strategic thinking focused on the entertainment industry.

 With rapid consolidation in the space and efforts to create critical mass to convert potential customers or trial subscribers into ongoing paying members, the bundling has returned - but the role of each individual component to a bundle has changed.
 Bloating an offering like cable packages became infamous for won’t work in the DTC space where subscription decisions aren’t just based on the quantity of options but consistent access to a selection of favorite shows and franchises.

 We’re in a period of heavy consolidation.
 Conglomerates are merging with conglomerates, studios are becoming integral arms in massive technology firms and, perhaps most relevant to people reading this, independent production companies are becoming the crown jewel for traditional entertainment companies, tech players entering the market, and VC-backed firms.